aaaivanko/social_network_project/README.md

 This is my project for resume.
 I am creating REST API for social network.
 To register new user: api/v1/users/signup/
 To login: api-auth/login/
-Other urls you can find if urls.py file inside the project
+Other urls you can find in urls.py file inside the project

 # Setup